 Appeals for Probation

-We are now accepting appeals for probation for Spring 2021.
+We are now accepting appeals for probation for Summer 2021.

 Academic Advising is here for you.
 We understand that the COVID-19 (CV19) crisis and mid-semester transition to all online learning has led to unexpected challenges for many in our campus community.
 Our team remains available to support you during this extraordinary time.
 If any concerns about your academic eligibility status, we encourage you to reach out.
 You can also check out our Covid-19 FAQs (pdf)